-Shane Davis, a Youngstown native, is in his first season as the pitching coach for the Youngstown State baseball program in 2018-19.
+Shane Davis, a Youngstown native, will be in his second season as the pitching coach for the Youngstown State baseball program in 2019-20.

 After playing collegiately at Eastern Michigan, Davis joined the Eagles as an assistant before moving on to coach at Cleveland State and Western Illinois.
 He and Head Coach Dan Bertolini were teammates at Poland Seminary High School in 2002.